 These Terms and Conditions of Use are an agreement between you and Des Moines University Continuing Medical Education (DMU CME).
 Depending upon your role, this could be regarding your action to create a profile, sign up for an activity, participate in an activity, exhibit at an activity, and/or elect to receive marketing information.
 DMU CME will also maintain its accreditation status, sharing information with appropriate accreditation and licensure boards, as needed, to provide course credits.
 These will be known as “DMU CME Services.”

-DMU CME may modify these terms and conditions at any time, and such modifications shall be effective immediately upon posting the revised terms and conditions.
+DMU CME may modify these terms and conditions at any time, effective immediately upon posting the revised terms and conditions.
 You consent to review the agreement periodically to be aware of such changes, and your use of the DMU CME website constitutes your acceptance of the agreement as it appears at the time of your access or use.

-If you choose to use other websites or applications offered by DMU CME or its affiliated entities, you may be asked to enter into additional agreements or authorizations before you can access features or services.
-If you are not asked to enter into other or different agreements, these terms will apply.
+Suppose you use other websites or applications that DMU CME or its affiliated entities offer.
+You may be asked to enter additional agreements or authorizations before accessing features or services.
+These terms will apply if you are not asked to enter into other or different agreements.
 By agreeing to these terms and conditions of use, you authorize Des Moines University and DMU CME and its staff to communicate and provide information to you.

 CME Clinical Content Validation Policy

-Accredited providers are responsible for validating the clinical content of CME activities that they provide.
+Accredited providers are responsible for validating the clinical content of their CME activities.
 Specifically,

 - All the recommendations involving clinical medicine in a CME activity must be based on evidence accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.

 - All scientific research referred to, reported, or used in CME to support or justify a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, and analysis.